angristan/awesome-stars/README.md

 - [kleampa/not-paid](https://github.com/kleampa/not-paid) - Client did not pay?
 Add opacity to the body tag and decrease it every day until their site completely fades away
 - [knex/knex](https://github.com/knex/knex) - A query builder for PostgreSQL, MySQL, CockroachDB, SQL Server, SQLite3 and Oracle, designed to be flexible, portable, and fun to use.
 - [happypandax/happypandax](https://github.com/happypandax/happypandax) - A cross-platform server and client application for managing and reading manga and doujinshi
+- [nextcloud/files_fulltextsearch](https://github.com/nextcloud/files_fulltextsearch) - 🔍 Index the content of your files
 - [mattatz/THREE.Tree](https://github.com/mattatz/THREE.Tree) - a Tree geometry generator for three.js.
 - [dandrews/nefarious-linkedin](https://github.com/dandrews/nefarious-linkedin) - :shipit: A look at how LinkedIn spies on its users.
 - [thebaer/MMRA](https://github.com/thebaer/MMRA) - Make Medium Readable Again — a browser extension